Parry-Parry/LightChain/README.md

 output = pipeline(text="Do you think most prompting libraries are over-engineered?")
 ```

-Now let's take that previous pipeline and make it use RAG.
+Now, let's take that previous pipeline and make it use RAG.
 We will explicitly define a link as we are going to interface with a more complex API (The wonderful PyTerrier)

 ```
 from lightchain import Link